We live in a largely binary world of right and wrong.

 Start by simply noticing your thoughts for one full day:

-Take delight in shifting back to gentle love, and relief in knowing you are not wrong.
+Take delight in shifting back to self-love, and relief in knowing that you are not wrong.

 Step into the shoes of someone who loves you unconditionally.